nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by `VersionedModuleTracker`.
+It extends `ModuleTracker` with an undo/redo history, stored internally as an `moduleTrackerStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedModuleTracker#commit()` — Saves the current module tracker state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedModuleTracker#undo()` — Restores the previous module tracker state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedModuleTracker#redo()` — Restores a previously undone module tracker state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitModuleTracker()`, `Model#undoModuleTracker()` and `Model#redoModuleTracker()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedModuleTracker` will be initialized with the initial module tracker state, and the `currentStatePointer` pointing to that single module tracker state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th module in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th module in the module tracker.
+The `delete` command calls `Model#commitModuleTracker()`, causing the modified state of the module tracker after the `delete 5` command executes to be saved in the `moduleTrackerStateList`, and the `currentStatePointer` is shifted to the newly inserted module tracker state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new module.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitModuleTracker()`, causing another modified module tracker state to be saved into the `moduleTrackerStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will
-not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+not call `Model#commitModuleTracker()`, so the module tracker state will not be saved into the `moduleTrackerStateList`.

 </div>

 Step 4.
 The user now decides that adding the module was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoModuleTracker()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous module tracker state, and restores the module tracker to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0,
-pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+pointing to the initial ModuleTracker state, then there are no previous ModuleTracker states to restore.
+The `undo` command uses `Model#canUndoModuleTracker()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </div>